Fiverr: Ready For Takeoff (NYSE:FVRR)

 Editor's note: Seeking Alpha is proud to welcome Parth Patel as a new contributor.
 It's easy to become a Seeking Alpha contributor and earn money for your best investment ideas.
 Active contributors also get free access to SA Premium.
 Click here to find out more »

-Investment Thesis: Covid-19 has created massive tailwinds for the freelance economy and Fiverr (FVRR) is in a position to be a major benefactor.
+Investment Thesis: Covid-19 has created massive tailwinds for the freelance economy and Fiverr (FVRR) is in a position to be a major beneficiary.
 Fiverr's stock price has soared 700% YTD but only sits on a $6bln market cap compared to its $100bln TAM.
 Fiverr differentiates itself in a highly competitive and fragmented market by countering the traditional job search process and putting freelancers in charge.
 If Fiverr can leverage this and successfully penetrate the small-medium businesses (SMBs) market, I see Fiverr capturing a significant portion of the TAM representing 100-300% upside from current levels within 3-5 years.

 The Gig Economy